 STUDY SKILLS (East & West) 5 credits

-The main objective in this course is to provide a structured setting in which students can work
+The main objective in this course is to provide a structured setting in which students can work on

-this year in the Study Skills course:
+year in the Study Skills course:

-- Understanding the IEP – Explain the purpose of the document to promote
+- Understanding the IEP – Explain the purpose of the document to promote self-advocacy

 - Learning Styles